DeeNewcum/termdetect/doc/fingerprint_db.md

 Usually a 'TERM' field is specified with each fingerprint.
 Several alternatives can be given by separating them with pipes.

 When no TERM field is given, the main fingerprint name is used.
-A TERM field is often used, however, because the main fingerprint name shoudl be a stable identifier.
+A TERM field is often used, however, because the main fingerprint name should be a stable identifier.

 When an asterisk is used in the main fingerprint name, it indicates that there are slightly different fingerprints for the same terminal.
 The asterisk suffix is removed before displaying the name to the user.
 Like the addition sign in terminfo files, the asterisk sign is used internally only.